 Songfacts: That leads me to my next question.
 The Gym Class Heroes sample your song for a big hit of theirs ("Cupid's Chokehold").
 What do you think about that?

-Roger: Well, initially I had words with them, because they didn't ask me.
+Hodgson: Well, initially I had words with them, because they didn't ask me.
 But that was a technical thing.
 Funny enough, normally I don't like my compositions being tampered with, but there was something just very infectious about what they did, and I actually enjoyed what they wrote juxtaposed against what I wrote.

 It's interesting, though, "Breakfast in America" kind of made their career.
 It's amazing.

 Songfacts: Yes, it did.
 And it's interesting, because I had a chance to talk to the drummer in the band.
 He said that he really liked that album and was playing it around the time they were working on their album, and they ended up incorporating it into their music.
 Do you feel like re-contextualizing music can be as creative as starting from scratch with a new melody and new lyrics?

 Hodgson: Whoa.
 You're talking to the wrong guy.
 I don't know.
 That's a difficult question to answer.
 I mean, any songwriter's been influenced by everything they've ever heard.
 I wouldn't dream of taking someone else's song and chopping it up and using it for my own ends.
 That wouldn't feel right to me.